tjbergstrom/Covid-Mask-Detection/readme.md

 - #### Data collection:

 I manually collected thousands of images of people wearing face masks, and not wearing masks.
-I only skimmed from two datasets that I could find, but they were not good quality had some bias.
+I only skimmed from two datasets that I could find, but they were not good quality and had some bias.

 - #### Data processing:

-I have a really great processing pipeline with the help of some scripts.
-The data is cleaned up, bad files are rejected, filepaths are renamed, and so on.
+I have a really great processing pipeline with some scripts.
+The data gets cleaned up, bad files are rejected, filepaths are renamed, and so on.
 There's also a script to find and remove duplicate images (by calculating hashes), and some other cool stuff.

 Then another script uses face detection to extract all faces from all images and saves them into a processed directory.
 Next, you need to go through this directory and manually remove images that were false positives (because face detection doesn't always get the face cropped exactly).
 There's another script to help find the originals so you can process them manually later.
 Also, images that did not detect any faces (by the face detection cropping script) are saved for manually processing later.